MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 #### Securing your development environment

-This supports Continuous SDL Practice 6 – Securing your engineering environment.
+This control supports Continuous SDL Practice 6 – Securing your engineering environment.

 This control focuses on securing your development environment using secure workstations and Integrated Development Environments (IDEs).
 This control highlights the benefit of using a Zero Trust approach in your software development lifecycle.